-Dr Stewart Jackson is a Lecturer in the Department of Government and International Relations, with a specialisation in Australian politics, at the University of Sydney.
+Dr Stewart Jackson is a Senior Lecturer in the Department of Government and International Relations, with a specialisation in Australian politics, at the University of Sydney.
 His broad interests cover the breadth of Green politics in Australia and the Asia Pacific, with a special interest in party development.
 These interests also extend to green political theory, particularly environmental feminism.

-While the Australian (and New Zealand) Greens can boast 40 years histories of political activism, this is not the case for green and environmental politics in the emergent democracies of Asia and the Pacific.
-An expanding field of research can be seen in examinations of the potentials for green political movements and parties to emerge in the Asia Pacific, with a particular interest in the physical and philosophical barriers to the development of the green parties in a non-western setting.
+Dr Jackson's latest research has now moved to examine environmental politics in the Asia Pacific.While the Australian (and New Zealand) Greens can boast 40 years histories of political activism, this is not the case for green and environmental politics in the emergent democracies of Asia and the Pacific.
+This expanding field of research examines the potentials for green political movements and parties to emerge, with a particular interest in the physical and philosophical barriers to the development of the green parties in a non-western setting.